sebasmonia/anyconnect/README.md

 4. Prompt for a second password, which is usually a 2FA code
 5. Send a literal 'y" to accept after the connection banner

-A final `\n` is appended to the last step.
+NOTE: A final `\n` is appended to the last step automatically.

-The simplest way to figure out the steps is to make a manual call to `vpncli` and note the steps required.
-On each connection attemp, the ouput of the process will be logged for easy debugging.
+The simplest way to figure out the right value for you is to make a manual call to `vpncli` and note the steps required.
+On each connection attempt, the ouput of the process will be logged for easy debugging.
 Another example of `anyconnect-steps`:
 ```elisp
  '((identity .
 "GroupA")